Mindfulness – Talk 3

 Listen to Part 1 of this talk on mnzencenter.org

-Katagiri Roshi: Let me read the next part:
+Katagiri Roshi: Let me read the next paragraph:

-[Completely] you don’t understand what it says.
-Even in Japanese, we don’t understand he wants to say.
+[Completely you] don’t understand what it says.
+Even in Japanese, we don’t understand what he wants to say.

-I translated [this] a different way from this [other] version (translated by Kōzen Nishiyama).
+I translated [it] a different way from this [other version translated by Kōzen Nishiyama].
 [That one] tries to translate the original [in a way where] he wants readers to understand it if they read it.
 That’s very compassionate, very kind.
 But at that time, that translation goes far away from the original.
-Because Dogen Zenji uses terms as one word, not separately, for instance body-being-is-not-pure, and body-manifesting-is-not-pure.
+Because Dogen Zenji uses a term, for instance body-being-is-not-pure, [as] one word, not separately.
+And body-manifesting-is-not-pure is also one word.
 Each word has a very profound meaning.
 If you try to translate it in plain words in order to make people understand through your knowledge, completely it is far from the original.
 Even though in Japanese we don’t understand it, each term [Dogen] uses has a reason why he used it, and it has very profound meaning.
 That’s why I translate it in a different way, even though you don’t understand it.

-But that’s a very interesting thing which always happens in Shobogenzo.
-People don’t understand it, and if people don’t understand it, we try to make Shobogenzo read in an easy way.
+But that’s a very interesting thing which always happens in Shobogenzo, [that is that] people don’t understand, and if people don’t understand it, we try to make Shobogenzo read in an easy way.
 But if you do that, the translation becomes very shallow.
 Through that translation you can convey Dogen’s thought or religion in a sense, but in a shallow way.
-It’s pretty difficult to translate it into English – or into modern Japanese [he laughs].
+It’s pretty difficult to translate it into English, or into modern Japanese [he laughs].
 It’s pretty hard.
-So that’s why we have to directly face the original text, and try to understand it.
+So that’s why we have to face directly the original text and try to understand it.
 That’s pretty important.
 For century after century, many priests and monks have done it in that way.

 1 - 6:56